1 person critical, 3 others hurt after central Las Vegas crash

 — Max Michor (@MaxMichor) December 6, 2017

-The female driver of the Honda was hospitalized with “extremely life-threatening” injuries, Stauffer said, and the Mercury’s driver and two passengers were hospitalized with less serious injuries.
+A female passenger in the Honda was hospitalized with “critical” injuries, police said in a statement.
+The driver of the Honda, a second pasenger and the Mercury’s driver also were hospitalized with less serious injuries.

+The driver of the Mercury, Anthony Gibbons, was subsequently booked for suspicion of driving under the influence of alcohol with substantial bodily harm.

 Due to the extent of the woman’s injuries, Metro’s fatal detail is investigating.

 Contact Max Michor at mmichor@reviewjournal.com.
-Follow @MaxMichor on Twitter.Decatur and Penwood Las Vegas
+Follow @MaxMichor on Twitter.Decatur Boulevard and Pennwood Avenue, Las Vegas, nv